 - The pic that used to be on◊ Late Arrival Spoiler, taken from a Lyrical Nanoha cover of Megami a magazine that specializes in Moe series.

-- This◊ external link on Rapunzel Hair.
+- Also from Haruhi, this◊ external link on Rapunzel Hair.

 - Basically every picture of Tohru from Fruits Basket outside when she's suffering actual physical harm.